zwacky/wicki-io/content/posts/2020-09-my-top-5-books-in-2019/index.md

 ## Final words

 I hope you enjoyed my little list of recommendations of books that I read in 2019.
 Have you read a book in common?
 Do you plan on picking one up?
 Or do you think there is a great follow up book to the ones mentioned here?
-I'm super interested to know you think.
+I'm super interested to know what you think.
 Don't hesitate to tweet about your experience and mention me [@zwacky](https://twitter.com/zwacky)!